jkriss/nvivn/README.md

 ## Setting a profile

-After running `nvivn login <username>` to create a profile, you can set that profile via the `NVIVN_PROFILE` environment variable so you don't have to include it in all your commands via the `-u` or `--username` options.
+After running `nvivn login <username>` to create a profile, you can set that profile via the `NVIVN_PROFILE` environment variable, which will always apply, regardless of the `-u` or `--username` options.

 ## Examples